JihyongOh/JSI-GAN/README.md

 > Soo Ye Kim*, Jihyong Oh*, and Munchurl Kim "JSI-GAN: GAN-Based Joint Super-Resolution and Inverse Tone-Mapping with Pixel-Wise Task-Specific Filters for UHD HDR Video", *Thirty-Fourth AAAI Conference on Artificial Intelligence*, 2020. (*equal contribution)

 ### Requirements
-Our code is implemented using Tensorflow.

-This code was tested under the following setting:
+Our code is implemented using Tensorflow, and was tested under the following setting:
 * Python 3.6
 * Tensorflow 1.13
 * CUDA 9.0